eduardorittner/mtx/README.md

 ## Using MTX

-Mtx is based on neovim's (and therefore vim) style of text editing, which are heavily reliant on "modes".
-The application starts in normal mode, where you can move around using "h", "j", "k", and "l" to move around (or the arrow keys).
+Mtx is heavily based on neovim's (and therefore vim) style of text editing, which are heavily reliant on "modes".
+The application starts in normal mode, where you can move around using "h", "j", "k", and "l" (or the arrow keys).
 To enter insert mode press "i", to insert before the cursor, or "a" to insert after it.
 To go back to normal mode press "Ctrl-c" or "Esc".
 To save a file in insert mode, press "Ctrl-s" to save to the file's current